 For more in depth information on the requirements please review the downloadable application above.

-Peer Work Experience: 500 hours of work or volunteer experience as a peer recovery specialist.
+Peer Work Experience: 500 hours of work or volunteer experience in the CPRS domains.

-Current Volunteer Job Description: Copy of current peer recovery specialist volunteer/job description, obtained from current organization, and which must be signed by both the applicant and their immediate supervisor.
+Current Volunteer Job Description: Copy of current peer recovery specialist volunteer/job description, obtained from current organization, and signed by both the applicant and their immediate supervisor.

 Statement of Lived Experience: 1000 word essay describing their experience with recovery and their history of sustained recovery

-On-The-Job Supervision: 25 hours of on-the-job supervision of qualifying work experience in the peer recovery specialist domains.
+On-The-Job Supervision: 25 hours of on-the-job supervision in the CPRS domains.

 Examination: Once application is approved, applicant must pass the IC&RC Examination for Peer Recovery Specialists (PR examination).